John Grant Jr.: NLL career

-Grant was drafted by the Buffalo Bandits in the third round of the 1995 MILL Entry Draft.
+Grant was originally drafted by the Buffalo Bandits in the third round of the 1995 MILL Entry Draft.
 He was never signed by the Bandits, opting instead to attend college, re-entered the draft four years later when he was drafted first overall by the Rochester Knighthawks in the 1999 NLL Entry Draft, and was named NLL Rookie of the Year for the 2000 season.
 He holds several franchise records including most goals (347) and most points (719).
 Grant is also tied for fifth all-time in goals, third in assists per game and 12th in points in NLL history.
 He has some of the team's single-season records too, including: Most goals (54), most assists (60), and most points (111).
 Grant is also the team's all-time leader in playoff goals (47) and points (82).

 In 2007 Grant set a National Lacrosse League record with 15 points in a single game (9 goals, 6 assists) in a win over the New York Titans, since broken by Mark Steenhuis.
 He was recognized with Overall Player of the Week Honors for his record-breaking achievement.
 After the regular season, Grant was named the 2007 NLL MVP, and then on May 12, 2007, Grant capped off his extraordinary season by being named Champion's Cup game MVP, as the Knighthawks defeated the Arizona Sting 13–11 to win their second championship.
 On May 25, 2007, Rochester Mayor Robert Duffy awarded Grant the Key to the City in recognition of the Knighthawks' championship.

 Grant missed the entire 2009 season after having emergency surgery to remove an infection in his knee.
 In 2010, Grant returned to form playing in 15 of his team's 16 games, though Rochester missed the playoffs.

 On October 27, 2010, Grant (plus defender Mac Allen) was traded to the Colorado Mammoth in exchange for 2010 NLL Goaltender of the Year Matt Vinc, plus transition players Matt Zash and Brad Self.
 Draft picks were also exchanged in the trade, which the Knighthawks said they executed to alleviate the effects of an aging roster, despite being reluctant to deal Grant after such a long and successful tenure in Rochester.

 After a strong debut season with the Mammoth in which he scored 83 points (matching his 2010 total), Grant had one of the best years of his career in 2012.
 He scored his 1000th career point in January and his 500th career goal in March, set a new NLL record with 116 points in a season, and was named MVP for the second time in his career.